USEPA/ejscreen-npl-proximity-processing/README.md

 # **Generating EJScreen NPL Facility Proximity**

-EJScreen uses Apache Hadoop pig scripts to generate Superfund National Priority List (NPL) facility proximity.
+EJScreen uses Apache Hadoop Pig scripts to generate Superfund National Priority List (NPL) facility proximity.
 The Pig scripts were developed using Esri's [GIS Toolkit for Hadoop](https://esri.github.io/gis-tools-for-hadoop/) toolkit.
 It was run in an AWS EMR cluster environment.
-The source data came from EPA's Office of Enforcement and Compliance Assurance (OECA).
+The source data came from EPA's Office of Land and Emergency Management (OLEM).
 The proximity process involves Pre-Hadoop processing, running Hadoop Pig scripts, and Post-Hadoop processing.
 The end results are Census block-group based proximity scores.

 **Source:**